-Stockholders who want to communicate with the Board or any individual director can write to: Joseph T. Kingsley, Corporate Secretary, Arrowhead Research Corporation, 1118 East Green Street, Pasadena, CA 91106.
+Stockholders who wish to communicate with the Board or any individual director can write to: Jane Davidson, Corporate Secretary, Arrowhead Research Corporation, 201 South Lake Avenue, Suite 703, Pasadena, CA 91101.
 Your letter should indicate that you are an Arrowhead stockholder.
 Depending on the subject matter, management will:

-- Forward the communication to the director or directors to whom it is addressed; or - Attempt to handle the inquiry directly, for example, requests for information or stock-related matters.
+Forward the communication to the director or directors to whom it is addressed;

+- · Forward the communication to the Chairman of the Board, if addressed to the board of directors; or - If not addressed to any director or directors, attempt to handle the inquiry directly (for example, requests for information or stock-related matters).